 At print context creation time, if the server determines that an attribute value is invalid, its course of action is determined based upon whether the attribute has a single value or a multiple value.
 For single valued attributes the server will reject the invalid attribute specification, and may decide to set an explicit default for the attribute in the pool.
-For multi-valued attributes, the server will reject each value component that is invalid.
-If all of the specified components are invalid, the server will reject the attribute specification, and for certain attributes will set an explicit default for the attribute in the pool.
+For multi-valued attributes, the server will reject the attribute specification, and for certain attributes will set an explicit default for the attributes in the attribute in the pool.